accesscode-2-1/unit-0/lessons/week-2/2015-03-19_classes-part2.md

 Person guy = new Person("Fred");
 ```

+> *Static method:* A *static method* is a method that belongs to a class, not an instance of the class.
+You can call a static method directly on the class, e.g. `String.format("Formatting the number %d", 9);`.

 > *Definition:* A *getter* is a method that returns some value from an object.

 A getter is just a method but by convention it often follows a simple naming convention `getSomeProperty`.
 If we want some attribute `foo`, we call `getFoo`.
 Let's try it with our `Person` class: